The Rollercoaster of Perimenopause

 At the same time, my confidence at work began to crumble.
 As a professional wedding photographer, I had loved my job for over a decade, but something had shifted.
 I second-guessed myself constantly, and the stress became unbearable.
 I decided to step away from weddings, but I never connected my anxiety to perimenopause.

 A visit to my GP led to a prescription for antidepressants, menopause wasn’t even discussed.
 Initially, they plunged me into a terrifying spiral of panic attacks and intrusive thoughts.
 Slowly, things improved, but I still felt far from normal.
 Then, in 2020, COVID-19 arrived.
-I lost my Mum that April, and while the antidepressants dulled my grief, the pandemic gave me an unexpected break: I cancelled my wedding bookings, refunded deposits, and felt relief despite financial strain.
+I lost my Mum that April, and while the antidepressants dulled my grief, the pandemic gave me an unexpected break: I cancelled all of my future wedding bookings, refunded deposits, and felt relief despite the financial strain.
 Yet, I was treating the symptoms, not the cause.